-Paternity and foster care leave for the child of a private sector employee
+Paternity and childcare leave of a private sector employee

 On the occasion of the birth of your child, you are granted leave as an employee and father of the child.
-If you couple living with the child's mother, you can also benefit from the leave.
-You must meet certain conditions: approaching your employer, date of departure on leave, maximum duration of leave.
-You may receive compensation from the Social Security during your leave.
+If you are in pairs living with the child's mother, you can also take the leave.
+You must meet certain conditions: contact your employer, date of departure on leave, maximum duration of leave.
+You can receive compensation from the Social Security during your leave.

-You benefit from the paternity and foster care leave of the child as an employee and father of your child.
+You are entitled to paternity and childcare leave as an employee and father of your child.

-If you are another employee and couple with the child's mother, you can also take the time off.
+If you are another employed person and in pairs with the child's mother, you can also take the leave.

-You also benefit from the leave regardless of the type of your employment contract (CDI: titleContent, CDD: titleContent or temporary contract).
+You also benefit from the leave regardless of the type of your employment contract (DTA: titleContent, CSD: titleContent or temporary contract).

 Répondez aux questions successives et les réponses s’afficheront automatiquement